Warner Bros. World Abu Dhabi: History

 Plans for the park began in 2007, but were halted by the Great Recession.
 Warner Bros. had signed a development contract with Aldar Properties in that year.

 In May 2015, Miral signed the general construction contract with Belgian contractor Six Construct, thus resuming construction that year.
 On April 19, 2016, Miral and Warner Bros. announced plans for the park's first phase to open in 2018.

 Miral announced in February 2017 that ride delivery and installation had begun with many of the 29 rides being tested.
 On April 25, 2017, Warner Bros.
-Consumer Products and Miral announced that the park was on schedule at 60% completion, and revealed information about its six themed lands.
+Consumer Products and Miral announced that the park was on schedule at 60% completion, and revealed information about its twelve themed lands.

 On July 24, 2018, the park was inaugurated by Vice President and Prime Minister of the UAE Sheikh Mohammed bin Rashid Al Maktoum, and the then Crown Prince of Abu Dhabi Sheikh Mohammed bin Zayed Al Nahyan now the UAE president.

 On November 10, 2022, a Harry Potter themed land was announced to be coming to the park.